-- Our 2014 stock market forecast remains for gains of 10-15%, based on our forecast for 5-10% earnings growth and modest PE multiple expansion.\ - We continue to favor small caps for their potential to capture stock market gains this year amid potential improving economic growth in 2014 and an expected gradual increase in stock market valuations.
-But as we move into the later stages of the business cycle, small cap performance may begin to wane. - We maintain a preference for growth over value based on cyclical sector exposure and relative valuations. - We favor U.S. over large foreign, primarily due to Europe's sluggish growth, but prospects for better growth overseas suggest a potentially more positive developed foreign equity view during the second half of 2014.
-Structural impediments to faster European growth remain, while Japan is on the upswing. - Supportive valuations and a positive technical picture make emerging markets (EM) equities a potentially attractive opportunity in the second half, even as the Federal Reserve (Fed) tapers quantitative easing (QE). - Deteriorating technicals led to our recently lowered agriculture commodities view, while precious metal technicals are improving.
-Fundamental concerns keep us neutral on precious metals and crude oil (WTI), which we view as overvalued.
+- Our 2014 stock market forecast remains for gains of 10-15%, based on our forecast for 5-10% earnings growth and modest PE multiple expansion. - We continue to favor small caps for their potential to capture stock market gains in 2014 amid potential improving economic growth this year and an expected gradual increase in stock market valuations.
+But as we enter the back half of the business cycle, small cap performance may begin to wane.
+As a result, we have lowered our small value view to neutral. - We maintain a preference for growth over value based on cyclical sector exposure and relative valuations. - We favor U.S. over large foreign, primarily due to Europe's sluggish growth, but prospects for better growth overseas suggest a potentially more positive developed foreign equity view at some point during the second half of 2014.
+Structural impediments to faster European growth remain, while Japan is on the upswing. - Supportive valuations and a positive technical picture make EM equities a potentially attractive opportunity in the second half, even as the Federal Reserve (Fed) tapers quantitative easing (QE). - We view crude oil (WTI) as overvalued among the major commodities. - Our recently upgraded alternatives view reflects our interest in alternative sources of bond-like returns with less interest rate sensitivity. - As noted in our Outlook 214: The Investor's Almanac, the stock market may produce a total return in the low double digits (10-15%).
+This gain is derived from earnings per share (EPS) for S&P 500 companies growing 5-10% and a rise in the price-to-earnings ratio (PE) of about half a point from just under 16 to 16.5, leaving more room to grow.
+The PE gain is due to increased confidence in improved growth allowing the ratio to slowly move toward the higher levels that marked the end of every bull market since World War II (WWII).